5hubham7/Assignments-01-02-2021/readme.md

 ## Perfect Number

-Print all the perfect numbers within given limit
+Print all the perfect numbers within given limit. (currently 1000, we can change it to any number we want.)

 [Click here to open: Perfect Number](https://onlinegdb.com/2eKmSr3XU)